Location

 25.749691

 The Mariposa Gardens is a beautifully curated landscape zone within the larger corridor of The Underline that celebrates South Florida’s native pollinator ecosystem by showcasing butterfly-friendly plantings, shaded garden areas, informal seating and meandering paths.
-The space invites visitors to slow down and enjoy nature, while learning about local ecology and the importance of habitat restoration.
+Near Ludlam Road and US1, the space has oversized bird houses that invite visitors to slow down and enjoy nature, while learning about local ecology and the importance of habitat restoration.

 Between SW 67th Avenue and SW 80th Street